daniel-furman/daniel-furman.github.io/content/posts/sft-instruction.md

 Example 1:

 **User**:
-> You are a helpful assistant.
-Write me a numbered list of things to do in New York City.\n
+> Write me a numbered list of things to do in New York City.

 **falcon-180b-instruct-peft**:
 > 1. Visit the Empire State Building: Take in the breathtaking views of the city from the observation deck on the 86th floor.